Maranda, 27 and More…two children. She has been on her own since she was 17 and doing pretty good all things considered.

 I worked for the same employer, ACI Worldwide for almost 20 years.
 We parted ways in January of 2014.
 I designed software that is used by banks to process financial transactions.
 My main level of expertise is in the interfaces that connect banks with interchanges, such as Visa, MasterCard and American Express.

 Currently I work as a consultant.
-My current assignment is in Zagreb, Croatia.
-Since becoming a consultant I have worked at Walgreens in Chicago, FNBO in downtown Omaha, Shell Oil in Houston and my current contract is with Mercury Processing.
+My current assignment is with Publix Supermarket in Lakeland, Florida.
+Prior to COVID I was working in Zagreb, Croatia.
+Since becoming a consultant I have worked at Walgreens in Chicago, FNBO in downtown Omaha, Shell Oil in Houston and my one Europe assignment for Mercury processing.

 Any Grand Kids?